metasidd/ColorTokensKit-iOS/Readme.md

 ![Color System Comparison](/Tests/ColorTokensKitTests/Exports/color-system-comparison.png)

-# Can you give me some examples?
+# Can you give me a quick example?
 Imagine you have a primary color used for your brand.
 This color is used in various levels of brightness and saturation in various areas (backgrounds, text, hovers, buttons, onpress states etc).

 Instead of hardcoding each of the color values in multiple places, you define a design token named `brandColor`.